danilos1/jatrix/README.md

 - A straightforward API.
 - Strassen multiplying (more faster than default matrix product, you can see the result of comparison at [samples](https://github.com/danilos1/jatrix/blob/master/samples/) directory of the matrix multiplications).
 - Comfortable output methods.
-Printing out to markdown file in a pretty form.
+Printing out to markdown or text file in a pretty form.
 - A vast numbers of methods for enjoyable development.

 ## <a name="docs">Documentation</a>